PySheets/pysheets/README.md

  - You now have a Pandas dataframe and matplotlib Figure, with just a few clicks 🤯.

 Import sample data from the web:
- - Click the "⭐ WEB" button in the AI prompt section
- - Turn it into a dataframe using the AI buttons
- - Visualize it.
-Change the prompt to change colors or image size.

-Import sample data into the sheet:
- - Click the "⭐ DATA" button in the AI prompt section
+ - Click the "Import" button in the AI prompt section
+ - Retrieve a CSV or Excel sheet
  - Turn it into a dataframe using the AI buttons
  - Visualize it.
 Change the prompt to change colors or image size.

 # Find out more